-- Submit your Student Aid Report (SAR).
-If you have not already received your SAR, you can do so by applying for the Free Application for Federal Student Aid (FAFSA).
+- Submit your FAFSA Submission Summary (FSS).
+If you have not already received your FSS, you can do so by applying for the Free Application for Federal Student Aid (FAFSA).

-- Submit two letters of reference from individuals not related to you.
+- Submit one letter of reference from an individual not related to you.